-I don't like labels, but 'adrenal fatigue syndrome' is mentioned more and more.
+I'm don't like labels, but 'adrenal fatigue syndrome' is mentioned more and more often.

-Labels do not reflect the enormous complexity of human nature and the links between what happens in part of our body with another part.
-Did you know, for example, that your adrenal glands work together with your thyroid.
+Labels don't reflect the enormous complexity of human nature, or the links between what happens in one part of our body and another.

-Nevertheless, I do think that the term adrenal fatigue syndrome organises the diversity of body/mind responses to, and fall-out from, prolonged stress very well.
-That is why I have written this page.
-I hope the information will help you on the road to recovery from having worn out adrenals back to your 'old self'.
+Nevertheless, I do think that the term adrenal fatigue syndrome organises the diversity of body/mind responses to - and fall-out from - prolonged stress very well.
+That's why I have written this page...

-At the bottom of this article I'll point you towards my page on adrenal fatigues symptoms, then you may begin to understand even more clearly what is happening with you.
+At the bottom of this article I'll point you towards my page on adrenal fatigue symptoms.
+Hopefully you'll then begin to understand even more clearly what's happening with you.

-Do you want to make a start with sorting yourself out right away?
+Do you want to make a start on sorting yourself out right away?
 Then let me direct you to a method I recommend without hesitation.
-It is called the Panic Miracle, but don't stare yourself blind on 'panic' - it is great for anyone suffering from excessive amounts of stress.
+It's called the Panic Miracle, but don't stare yourself blind on 'panic' - it's great for anyone suffering from excessive amounts of stress.

-Perhaps I can help you to gain some insight into adrenal fatigue syndrome and with that a sense of ownership and control.
-The latter are especially important when you are likely to feel so frighteningly out of control.
+Perhaps I can help you to gain some insight into adrenal fatigue syndrome, and with that a sense of ownership and control.
+The latter are especially important when you're likely to feel so frighteningly out of control right now.

 The information on this page will help you in your discussions with your doctor, counsellor/psychotherapist, nutritionist or other health professional about adrenal fatigue syndrome.
-You are more likely to feel confident in making joint decisions what to do about your anxiety, depression and general fatigue, etc.
+This means you'll be more likely to feel confident in making joint decisions regarding what to do about your anxiety, depression and general fatigue etc.

 Your adrenal glands sit at the top of your kidneys and are about the size of a walnut.

-They send 'messages' in the form of chemicals - hormones - to muster appropriate resources in your body/mind to deal with whatever goes on in your internal and external environment.
+They send 'messages' in the form of chemicals (hormones) to muster appropriate resources in your body and mind to let you deal with whatever's going on in your internal and external environment.

 You adrenal glands manufacture and secrete: